fourctv/FourDRESTApi/README.md

 # 4D RESTApi
 A 4D Component that provides a RESTlike CRUD API for any 4D database.

-This components adds a couple of HTTP service entry points to your 4D application.
+This component adds a couple of HTTP service entry points to your 4D application.
 Simply drop the built version of the component into your database's Components folder and follow the instructions below to enable it on your application.

 Of course you need to enable and activate 4D Web Server on your application.

-This 4D Component has a companion [Angular Typescript](http://angular.io) library that can be used as the middle man between Angular2 apps and a 4D backend.
-The **JS44D library** can be found [here](https://github.com/fourctv/JS44D).
+This 4D Component has a companion <a href="http://angular.io" target="_blank">Angular Typescript</a> library that can be used as the middle man between Angular2 apps and a 4D backend.
+The **JS44D library** can be found <a href="https://github.com/fourctv/JS44D/" target="_blank">here</a>.

 # Table of Contents